 The ending is something to remember.
 And worth quoting.
 Ten years from the events they gather in Gander to celebrate their life-long friendships.
 Claude holds a speech where he says that “Tonight we honor what was lost, but we also commemorate what we found.”

 Acting in “Come From Away” is a very tough task.
 The cast is small – only 12 members, but every one of them plays several roles.
 You can see Chad Kimball as both Garth and Kevin Tuerff, and Caesar Samayoa as Ali, and Kevin Jung.
 The cast consist of mostly new faces and only Jenn Colella (Annette and Beverley Bass) and Kimball have some Broadway experience.
 But all of them do an amazing job in sending the audience to the cold, harsh Newfoundland and in the warm hearts of the people of Gander.

 The music of the show is one of the things that sets it as unique on Broadway.
 It is a mixture of Celtic and folk rhythms, including uilleann pipes and accordion.
-All of the songs are performed by the ensemble.
+The ensemble performs all the songs.
 The only solo belongs to Mrs. Bass – “Me and the Sky”.
 Some of them are quite catchy like “Welcome to the Rock”.
 One just can’t leave the venue without chanting “I’m an Islander”.

 “Come From Away” received high critical and audience acclaim.
 The show was nominated for 7 Tony Awards, winning one – Best Direction of a Musical for Christopher Ashley.
 It also won Drama Desk Awards for Outstanding Musical, Outstanding Featured Actress in a Musical and Outstanding Book of a Musical, and later added Outer Critics Circle Awards for Outstanding Broadway Musical, Outstanding Book of a Musical, Outstanding Featured Actress in a Musical, and Outstanding Sound Design.